ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/README.md

 recording different environmental measurements including: humidity, temperature, and wood moisture levels.

-# Current Robot Capabilities
+## Current Robot Capabilities

-Because assembly has not begun yet, at this point the robot can't do anything.
-However, conceptually several of the capabilities have been fleshed out.
+The first iteration of the project focused on setting up the hardware systems.
+Sensors, microcontrollers, motors, and power circuits were designed and implemented as part of a larger multi-group project.
+The following details the current capabilities of the robot.

-* Sensors for navigation are chosen
+* Low level autonomy which allows the robot to naviagte trhoughout an enclosed area
-* The main MCU is chosen
+* Creating a map of the area using the SLAM algorithm
-* The lidear system is designed
+* Take pictures throughout an area and stich simple areas into a singular, larger image
-* The inital power design is completed
+* Collect humidity, temperature, and moisture content data and overlay information on images
-  *Will need more of the system designed before values can be locked in and approved *The Motors and motor drive system is designed
+* Supply power for consistent operation across all components
-*A chassis has been chosen
+* Move robot through serial commands and return encoder data to the main microcontroller
-*The moisture probe sensors has been fully designed *The humidity and temperature sensors are designed
+* Manaul control through text-based commands while also streaming live video to the operator

 For more detail on current designs, see files in sub-system directories

-# Who Are We?
+## Who Are We?
 Mr. Jesse Robert's ECE 4961 Capstone Team 1

 * James (Jim) Camp - Senior Mechatronics Major - Envronmental Sensor Subsystem Developer - Delegator
 * John-Caleb (JC) Williams - Senior Electrical Engineering Major - Navigation Subsystem Developer - Treasurer